 Instructions

-Zaru Soba Ingredients
+Zaru Soba (Cold Soba Noodles) Ingredients

-To Make the Homemade Mentsuyu (Concentrated Noodle Soup Base)
+To Make the Homemade Mentsuyu

-Zaru Soba New 1
+Zaru Soba 1

 • Add 1 piece kombu (dried kelp) and ½–1 cup katsuobushi (dried bonito flakes).
 Use the maximum amount of katsuobushi for more intense bonito flavor.

-Zaru Soba New 3
+Zaru Soba 2

-Zaru Soba New 4
+Zaru Soba 3

 To Boil the Soba Noodles

-Zaru Soba New 5
+Zaru Soba 4

-• Drain the soba noodles in a sieve and rinse them under cold running water with your hands to get rid of the excess starch.
+• Drain the soba in a sieve and rinse them under cold running water with your hands to get rid of the excess starch.
 This is a very important step to keep the noodles from sticking to each other.

-Zaru Soba New 6
+Zaru Soba 5

 • Shake the sieve to drain the water completely.
 Then, transfer the noodles to a large bowl of iced water.
 Chill the noodles for 30 seconds, drain well, and set aside.

-Zaru Soba New 7
+Zaru Soba 6

 To Serve

-Zaru Soba New 8
+Zaru Soba 7

 • Prepare the soba dipping sauce using a 1-to-3 ratio of homemade mentsuyu to water.
 Combine 6 Tbsp mentsuyu (concentrated noodle soup base) and 1⅛ cups iced water in a measuring cup and check the taste.
 If it‘s salty, add more water, and if it‘s too dilute, add more mentsuyu.
 Divide the dipping sauce into individual cups.

-Zaru Soba New 9
+Zaru Soba 9

 • Chop 2 green onions/scallions and put on individual small plates.
 Add a bit of wasabi to the plates.
 Serve with the soba noodles and individual cups of dipping sauce.
+When you’re done with the noodles, pour the reserved soba cooking water (sobayu) into the rest of the sauce in your dipping cup and enjoy it as a soup broth.

-Zaru Soba New 10
+Zaru Soba 8

 To Store